Nachwa/openpose_keypoints/README.md

 * You can also delete a keypoint by clicking on it then pressing DEL or Backspace.
 * Deleting a keypoint sets it to (0, 0) position with confidence 0%.

+#### Add a new skeleton.
+* You can also add a whole new skeleton that does not exist in the uploaded json file.
+* You can do this by clicking the button add new person.
+This will generate a list of all possible keypoints for the new person, however, all of them will be initialized on 0,0 with 0% confidance.
+* You can search for the keypoint id (personID_catID_keypointID) that you want to place, this will bring them to the center.

 #### Save new JSON
 * After you finish correcting your keypoints, you can save a new JSON file with the new keypoints.
 * The file will be named with a postfix "_corrected.json"